dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 So I decided to train the tiny model and tune it, then check out the result mAP.
 Anchor size will be changed, if it is not good with default values.

-metric: mAP, F1 score
+used metrics: mAP, F1 score
-need specific strategy to split the dataset like train8:valid2,
+We need specific strategy to split the dataset like train 80% : valid 20%,

 To this comepetition, we need to check the result using F1 score with precision and recall.